Effective algorithms for tensor train decomposition via the UTV framework: Experiments

-The experimental results are evaluated by Relative Square Error (RSE) and Peak Signal-to-Noise Ratio (PSNR), which are commonly used in data inpainting tasks \cite{Li2017low,ko2020fast}.
+The experimental results are evaluated by RSE, peak signal-to-noise Ratio (PSNR) \cite{ko2020fast}, and structural similarity index (SSIM) \cite{wang2004image}, which are commonly used measures in data inpainting tasks.
 Let $\mathcal{M}, \widehat{\mathcal{M}} \in \mathbb{R}^{I_1\times \cdots \times I_d}$ denote the ground-truth tensor and the recovered tensor, respectively.
 Then, the PSNR metric is defined as

-where $\mathcal{M}_{max}$ is the maximum value in the ground-truth tensor $\mathcal{M}$.
-Smaller RSE and larger PSNR indicate better recovery performance.
+where $\mathcal{M}_{max}$ is the maximum value in the ground-truth tensor $\mathcal{M}$. {The SSIM for the MRI data was computed on a slice-by-slice basis for the brain images, and the values were subsequently averaged to yield a final score.
+Smaller RSE, larger PSNR, and larger SSIM indicate better recovery performance.

-We use the cubical magnetic resonance imaging (MRI) data \footnote{$https://brainweb.bic.mni.mcgill.ca/brainweb/selection\_normal.html$}, which is a third-order tensor denoted by $\mathcal{M}$ of size $181\times 217\times 181$.
+We use the cubical magnetic resonance imaging (MRI) data\footnote{$https://brainweb.bic.mni.mcgill.ca/brainweb/selection\_normal.html$}, which is a third-order tensor denoted by $\mathcal{M}$ of size $181\times 217\times 181$.
 Firstly, we determine the truncated TT-ranks of this tensor for the Riemannian manifold.
-We set the prescribed RSE $\varepsilon = 0.1$ for the TT decomposition via the TT-SVD and TT-UTV algorithms; all of them produce the approximate tensors in the TT format with TT-ranks equal to $(1,55,41,1)$.
+We set the prescribed RSE $\varepsilon = 0.1$ for the TT decomposition via the TT-SVD algorithm, which produces the approximate TT tensors with TT-ranks equal to $(1,55,41,1)$.
 We choose a slice $\mathcal{M}_{::36}$ from the MRI data shown in Fig.~\ref{fig:RGrad}.
 The four subfigures in the first line present the original slice and the compressed ones via various TT decomposition algorithms.
-As we can see, these compressed slices preserve the most information from the original tensors.
+They will serve as references for the same slice after tensor completion.